 How do I quit smoking?
-Creating a plan to kick the habit
+Create a plan to kick the habit

 “Quitting smoking can be a challenge and it is important to be prepared for it,” says Patricia Mallaber, M.S., R.N., A.N.P.-B.C., C.T.T.S., nurse practitioner for Wilmot’s Tobacco Dependence Treatment Program.
 “Think about why you want to quit smoking.
 Think of the positive benefits you can gain like being healthier, breathing better and saving money.”